op3/boris/README.md

 ## Bayesian Optimization to Reconstruct the Incident Spectrum

-boris is a modern MCMC-based deconvolution code that can be used to unfold nuclear spectra.
+boris is a modern MCMC-based code that can be used to reconstruct incident nuclear spectra via forward fitting.
 A (simulated) detector response matrix has to be provided. boris is programmed probabalistically using [PyMC](https://docs.pymc.io/).
 A [No-U-Turn Sampler](https://arxiv.org/abs/1111.4246) is used to ensure fast convergence and low autocorrelation times.